Question: Is the piece veneer?

 sometimes be hundreds of dollars that we do not pass onto our customers.

 Taking that into account - if you are wanting us to purchase an item of yours, please look at the retail cost then subtract the above fees.
 The most we can realistically offer and make any profit at all would be about 1/3 of retail cost.

 Question: Where do you get your inventory?

 This is the question we get asked by literally everyone who visits our store.
 Quite frankly we don't understand why people ask this.
 We can't imagine going into any store (new or used) and asking the owner where they source their inventory.
-It is basically asking how we run our business and inadvertantly saying 'we don't value what you are doing'.
-To us, it seems rude.
-However, here is the answer: We scour the country almost daily looking for unique Mid Century pieces.
+Still...the short answer to that question is "everywhere".
+There is never a time we aren't looking for unique items to bring to our showroom.
 If we find something that is out of our driving distance we will ask our shippers to pick it up for us.
-We look at auctions, estate sales, and ads quite literally all across the country.
 We rarely source locally.

 Question: I've read over your website, now I would like to call and ask you the exact same questions

 via phone, how do I get in touch with you?